 Our residents love to watch the wildlife in the garden – we have birdfeeders and bug hotels.
 There’s a summerhouse and wind chimes in our sensory garden.

-All our staff go on an intensive three-day Agincare induction before starting at Victory care Home in Chatham.
+All our staff go on an intensive three-day Agincare training course before starting at Victory care Home in Chatham.

 Our registered manager Theresa has a degree in dementia care from Bradford University.
 She has also trained in dementia care, with the Alzheimer’s Society, and holds regular dementia workshops and training.